apandiya007/HW-1/README.md

 ## Overview
 Welcome to your first programming assignment of the semester!
 In this assignment you will be building a housing "priority score" engine in Python that decides who gets the first pick of campus housing.
 You'll dive into human-centered design—chatting with users, uncovering their needs, and iterating on your plan—while mastering Python basics: grabbing input, crafting if/elif/else logic, performing arithmetic, and tallying up points.

+## NOTE
+Although this assignment primarily focuses on TDD, it should be general practice whenever you write some code!

 This assignment introduces you to **object-oriented programming** by separating functionality into distinct classes: